zieglerk/python-tutorials/README.md

 # python-tutorials

 This repository contains
-- setup instructions for a minimal python environment and
+- instructions to setup a minimal python environment and
-- Jupyter notebooks to train and test the basic concepts of python
+- Jupyter notebooks to introduce the basic concepts of python

-Prerequisite
+- Quizzes to test the understanding of said concepts

+Prerequisites
+- access to a computing environment with installation rights
 - programming experience, i.e. familiarity with basic concepts like control flow and data structures

+# Leitfaden/Guideline

++--
++--

 # Version